 - Navigate and select the downloaded windows XP ISO file.

-- Save it and Start the Virtual Machine and Windows XP boot menu will appear.
+- Save it and Start the Virtual Machine and the Windows XP boot menu will appear.

 - Follow the installation wizard and it will be on your Oracle Virtualbox to experience.